jvrc/tutorials/html/_sources/advanced/sensors.txt

 Setup the controller
 --------------------

-Select BodyRTC in the item view and set value of its property, "controller module name" to RobotSensorsControllerRTC.
+Select BodyRTC in the item view and set value of its property, "Controller module name" to RobotSensorsControllerRTC.
 This value corresponds to the filename of the RT component.
-Set values of properties, "setup mode" and "configuration file name" to "use configuration file" and "RobotSensorsJVRC.conf" respectively.
+Set values of properties, "Configuration mode" and "Configuration file name" to "Use Configuration File" and "RobotSensorsJVRC.conf" respectively.

 .. image:: images/sensor_config.png